 |KATHARINE DAIN, SOPRANO|

 Dutch-American soprano Katharine Dain holds degrees from Harvard University (Boston), Guildhall (London) and Mannes (New York) and currently lives in Rotterdam.
 She's a musician of insatiable curiosity and unusual imagination, active in opera, orchestral repertoire, oratorio, and chamber music in Europe and North America.
-After taking the top prize in the 2017 Clermont-Ferrand Competition (in which Diapason called her a “revelation”), Dain debuted as Konstanze in a production of Mozart’s Die Entführung aus dem Serail at the opera houses of Clermont-Ferrand, Avignon, Rouen, Massy, and Reims.RECENT HIGHLIGHTS
+After taking the top prize in the 2017 Clermont-Ferrand Competition (in which Diapason called her a “revelation”), Dain debuted as Konstanze in a production of Mozart’s Die Entführung aus dem Serail.Career highlights

-"O schöne Nacht" the debut cd-recording released in 2018, of the Damask Vocal Quartet, of which Katharine Dain is one of the co-founders.
+CD > "O schöne Nacht", the debut cd-recording released in 2018, of the Damask Vocal Quartet, of which Katharine Dain is one of the co-founders.
 This remarkable cd won France’s prestigious Prix-Choc awarded by Classica.

-“Regards sur l’infini”, the artist's most recent recording (released this Autumn 2020) proposes a selection of songs by Saariaho, Dutilleux, Debussy, Delbos and Messiaen which she recorded together with her musical partner Sam Armstrong for the label "7 Mountain records".
+CD > “Regards sur l’infini”, the artist's most recent recording (released this Autumn 2020) proposes a selection of songs by Saariaho, Dutilleux, Debussy, Delbos and Messiaen which she recorded together with her musical partner Sam Armstrong for the label "7 Mountain records".
 A recording awarded by the EDISON AWARD 2021 FOR BEST DEBUT.

 Read the latest cd-reviews >>> arien_artists_dain_reviews.html